 The original property was built in 1940 and the tower was added in 2015 as a boutique hotel.
 The Colonia Fayette is an architectural treasure with dozens of well-preserved 20th-century mansions of different styles.
-The Original Casa Habita Hotel has a lot of art deco glamor with some regionalist or eclectic accents.
+The original Casa Habita Hotel has a lot of Art Deco glamor with some regionalist or eclectic accents.

 The Casa Fayette Restaurant has excellent food and design that evokes emotion.
 It is just plain fun.
 The last time I was there I got to talk with the chef about what he was growing on the rooftop garden and the sorts of heirloom ingredients that he likes to use.
 Expect to see seasonal recipes and recipes that you know but are somehow a little different.
-Like pumpkin seeds and avocado on a Cesar Salad instead of croutons.
+Like pumpkin seeds and avocado on a Caesar salad instead of croutons.

 The pool is known for parties on the weekends when it gets crowded.
 It is very small.
 However, during the week it is a great place to host a social event with your friends.